RiskierSnail/odin-recipes/README.md

 This line is added to practice the commit feature.

 Another line is added to practice the commit feature.
 Practicing staging and sourcetree information.

+This is pretty cool.
+Apparently you need to add another -m, after the first's quotations, to enter a detailed description for you commit subject.